-Keep the flavors bright by adding them in the right order and you’ll absolutely love this soup!
+Keep the flavors bright by adding them in the right order and you’ll absolutely love this light yet hearty minestrone soup!

-Tools used in the making of this Slow Cooker Creamy Minestrone Soup:
+Tools used to make this Slow Cooker Minestrone Soup:

 Slow Cooker: I have a collection of slow cookers and 9 times out of 10 I’d recommend my All-Clad one with the aluminum insert.
 When it comes to soups I actually reach for my porcelain insert slow cooker for gentler cooking.